 Warsaw Old Town

 To be totally honest, I was hesitant to visit the Old Town in Warsaw, because I was it was going to feel artificially pretty and lack character.
 The original Old Town was bombed during WWII and completely destroyed.
-After the war, it was completely restored to resemble the town prior to the bombings.
+After the war, the Warsaw Old Town was completely restored to resemble the town prior to the bombings.

 When you visit the Old Town, it is hard to ignore how perfect it is – much more perfect than any other city I’ve visited.
 However, the newness does not take away how insanely beautiful it is.
 The way the architects were able to recreate what was completely destroyed in itself is impressive, and you can’t help feel a sense of happiness walking through the town.
 It is a definitive comeback story.